swagger-api/validator-badge/README.md

 In this example, `swagger.json` is the swagger definition in JSON format, in the CWD.

-Note that all the above is also applicable to OpenAPI 3.0 specifications; for example, using [https://petstore3.swagger.io/api/v3/openapi.json](https://petstore3.swagger.io/api/v3/openapi.json) as a source, we get ...
+Note that all the above is also applicable to OpenAPI 3.x specifications; for example, using [https://petstore3.swagger.io/api/v3/openapi.json](https://petstore3.swagger.io/api/v3/openapi.json) as a source, we get ...

 ![](https://validator.swagger.io/validator?url=https://petstore3.swagger.io/api/v3/openapi.json)

+Since version 2.1.0 a `/parseByUrl` and `/parseByContent` are available, returning a serialized parsed specification, with parsing and result configurable by parameters, e.g. passing `resolve`, etc. See [Swagger Parser](https://github.com/swagger-api/swagger-parser/blob/master/README.md#options)

 ### Running locally